valkey-io/valkey-glide/java/DEVELOPER.md

 ### FFI naming and signatures, and features

-Javac will create the name of the signature in rust convention which can be called on native code.
+Javac will create the name of the signature in Rust convention which can be called on native code.
 - In the command line write:
 ```bash
 javac -h .
 RedisValueResolver.java